 I’m leaving for Maryland in a few hours to visit my family, bond with the siblings and parental units, and perhaps casually mention my birthday wish list (in case they wanted to get started saving up a few months in advance.)
 Because I saw the cutest thing online, and it’s the first real luxury item I’ve desired in a long time…

 Is this not the cutest thing ever?
 Okay, the creature on the right is a real penguin.
 He’s not on my list.
 The creature on the left is a Penguin Carbonator from Soda Stream.
+[2018 Update: It looks like the Penguin model has been discontinued and replaced with the Crystal sparkling water maker.]
 Unfortunately, he might not be on my list anymore either.
 But before I tell you why he’s off, let me tell you about why he was on in the first place.
 Besides the fact that he’s so cute.

-- The Penguin carbonates your own tap water so you don’t have to buy soda in disposable bottles.
+- The Penguin (or Crystal) carbonates your own tap water so you don’t have to buy soda in disposable bottles.

-- The Penguin comes with two reusable glass carafes with fizz-preserving stoppers, instead of plastic bottles like other carbonators.
+- The Penguin (or Crystal) comes with two reusable glass carafes with fizz-preserving stoppers, instead of plastic bottles like other carbonators.

 - No electricity, batteries, or other energy source is required to operate this appliance.